 - Removing the Wdboot driver – Setting is reverted as well

-What seems to work though is taking ownership of the Windows Defender executable and remove all permissions from it.
+I have two options that seem to work and last.
+The first is through taking ownership of the Windows Defender executable and removing all permissions from it.
 This way the system principal can’t start the Microsoft Defender services.